tomsterBG/short/README.md

 **Regions:**
 - Strict order of regions, wrapped by region comments and separated by 2 lines.
-	- Order: signals, enums, classes, constants, variables, setters, getters, methods, virtual methods, tests, internal.
+	- Order: signals, enums, classes, constants, variables, setters, getters, methods, virtual, tests, internal.
 - Everything within a region, with some exceptions, is to be separated by 1 line.
 - Each nested region comment must be indented correctly.

 **Other:**
 - Full in-engine documentation with doc comments.
+	- If documentation contains code examples, they must be asserted in tests.
 - Strict order of comments at the beginning of a script.
 	- Order: IMPORTANT, INFO, NOTE, SOURCES, TODO, IDEAS, BAD IDEAS.
-- Getter functions usually don't need a variable associated with them.
+- Getter functions:
 	- This getter is useless: `get_health() -> float: return health`.
+	- This getter is syntax sugar: `get_is_alive() -> bool: return !is_dead`.
-	- This doesn't need a health_ratio var: `get_health_ratio() -> float: return health / max_health`.
+	- This getter is syntax sugar: `get_health_ratio() -> float: return health / max_health`.
 - If a func returns void, it mutates state.
 If it returns non-void, it doesn't mutate state, with some exceptions.
 	- Exceptions are recognized by their name.
 	- If the func returns self or a class inside self, it mutates state.
 Like `Health.damage()`.